caiosweet/Home-Assistant-custom-components-INGV/README.md

 ## Configuration

-To integrate the IGN Sismología feed, add the following lines to your `configuration.yaml`.
+To integrate the INGV Centro Nazionale Terremoti feed, add the following lines to your `configuration.yaml`.

 ```yaml
 # Example configuration.yaml entry